 Prada was founded in Milan in 1913 by Mario Prada as a luxury leather goods brand.
-But it’s only in 1978 when Mario Prada’s granddaughter, Muccia, took charge that the label really took off.
+But it’s only in 1978, when Mario Prada’s granddaughter, Muccia, took charge, that the label really took off.
 Since then, Prada has become one of the most iconic fashion brands out there—it’s often associated with cutting edge style and traditional yet modern sophistication.
-It’s no wonder the Devil wears Prada!
+It’s no wonder the devil wears Prada.

-Prada uses leather, wool, down, angora, exotic animal skin and hair, AND we found no evidence the brand has a policy to minimise the suffering of animals.
-Prada did commit to eliminating fur, but that’s not enough for us to give Prada a rating higher than ‘Very Poor’ for animal welfare.
+Prada uses leather, wool, down, angora, exotic animal skin and hair, and we found no evidence the brand has a policy to minimise the suffering of animals.
+Prada did commit to eliminating fur, but that’s not enough for us to give Prada a rating higher than “Very Poor” for animal welfare.

-Overall Rating: Not Good Enough
+Overall rating: Not Good Enough

 So, how ethical is Prada?
-We rate Prada ‘Not Good Enough’ based on our own research.
-The Italian brand has still a long way to go before we can consider it a responsible brand.
+We rate Prada “Not Good Enough” based on our own research.
+The Italian label still has a long way to go before we can consider it a responsible brand.

-Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
+Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.